California Psalms

 lilac, blue, grey, brown shapes shedding one quill

-of downy carmine — all trumpets me upright.
+of downy carmine — all trumpets me a reveille.

 5